-Tools to Maintain or Increase Share of Affordable Housing: Medium-Low
+Tools to Maintain or Increase Share of Affordable Housing: Medium

-- Kansas City is considering adoption of a housing policy that would include a range of tools to support affordable housing.
-Currently, the City offers up to a 100 percent property tax abatement for up to 25 years and an exemption on sales taxes on construction materials for housing projects in which more than 10 percent of units are LBAR. - In the corridor, the Midtown TIF has supported the preservation and rehabilitation of over 2,000 housing units since the mid-1990s, of which 120 of the units were specifically noted as being affordable.
+- Kansas City adopted a Five Year Housing Plan with five goals related to the development and preservation of affordable housing.
+The city recently passed several ordinances to support these goals.
+The City offers up to a 100 percent property tax abatement for up to 25 years and an exemption on sales taxes on construction materials for housing projects in which more than 10 percent of units are LBAR. - In the corridor, the Midtown TIF has supported the preservation and rehabilitation of over 2,000 housing units since the mid-1990s, of which 120 of the units were specifically noted as being affordable.